More from year 1969

 I didn’t really know what to say.
 We had to react to him doing it; he had control of the situation.
 I remember him saying, ‘It’s weird this, telling you I’m leaving the group, but in a way it’s very exciting.’
 It was like when he told Cynthia he was getting a divorce.
 He was quite buoyed up by it, so we couldn’t really do anything: ‘You mean leaving’?
-So that’s the group, then…’ It was later, as the fact set in, that it got really upsetting.Paul McCartney, from The Beatles Anthology, 2000
+So that’s the group, then…’ It was later, as the fact set in, that it got really upsetting.Paul McCartney – From The Beatles Anthology, 2000

-There would be many hints in the coming months suggesting that The Beatles were about to break up, but the official announcement would come in April 1970 – eight months after – when Paul McCartney would issue the press release for its first solo album, “McCartney“.
+But what would be considered as an official announcement would come in April 1970 – eight months after – when Paul McCartney would issue the press release for its first solo album, “McCartney“.